thePlebDev/Farmers-Canada-clone/README.md

 ![sigmund-yXiLaaYwg_E-unsplash](https://user-images.githubusercontent.com/47083513/130665579-e33f257a-c314-4c24-85e0-3de78ebcf597.jpg)

 ## Introduction
-- As our society has entered and now currently resides in the era of `big data`, data collection has becoming a booming industry.
+- As our society has entered and now currently resides in the era of big data, data collection has become a booming industry.
 For the Java programming language there is no better choice for data collection than the Jsoup library.
 This article will show you how to get started with Jsoup and even introduce some of the more complex parts of web scraping.

 ## Table of Contents